On $p$-Laplacian reaction-diffusion problems with dynamical boundary conditions in perforated media: Statement of the problem and the results

-In \cite{Anguiano}, we consider the homogenization of the problem (\ref{PDE}) with $p=2$ and we obtain rigorously a nonlinear parabolic problem with zero Dirichlet boundary condition and with extra-terms coming from the influence of the dynamical boundary conditions as the homogenized model.
+In a recent article (see \cite{Anguiano}) we addressed the problem (\ref{PDE}) with $p=2$ (for the physical motivation of this model, see, for instance, Timofte \cite{Timofte}).
+More recently, in \cite{Anguiano2} we generalize this previous study with a Laplace-Beltrami correction term and in \cite{Anguiano3} we carried out the first study on the asymptotic behavior of the solution of parabolic models in a thin porous media.

 We would like to highlight that analyzing a $p$-Laplacian problem involves additional (nontrivial) difficulties compared to the study for the Laplacian.
 Due to the presence of $p$-Laplacian operator in the domain, the variational formulation of the $p$-Laplacian reaction-diffusion equation is different that in \cite{Anguiano}.
 We have to work in the space